 Screening environmental samples for G. lapillus

 Around Heron Reef (Fig. 2) 25 sites (within 1km of the shore) were sampled in October 2015, in spatial replicates (A, B, C) within a 2m radius.
-Representatives of three genera of macroalgae that commonly grow on this reef, Chnoospora spp, Padina sp. and Saragassum sp., were sampled for the presence of epiphytic Gambierdiscus spp.
+Representatives of three genera of macroalgae that commonly grow on this reef, Chnoospora sp., Padina sp. and Saragassum sp., were sampled for the presence of epiphytic Gambierdiscus spp.
 For each sample, about 200 g of macroalgae was collected from approximately 1 m deep water at low tide and briefly placed in plastic bags containing 200 to 300 ml of ambient seawater.
 They were shaken vigorously for 5 min to detach the epiphytic dinoflagellates from the macroalgae.
-This seawater was passed through > 120 m mesh filter to remove any remaining larger fauna and debris.
-The collected seawater was centrifuged at 1000 rpm.
-The supernatant was discarded and the pellet was dissolved in 10 ml RNAlater (Ambion, Austin, TX, USA) for preservation and stored at 4∘ C. Samples were screened in triplicate for both G. lapillus on a StepOnePlus System by Applied Biosystems (Thermo Fisher Scientific, Waltham, MA, USA).
+This seawater was passed through > 120 µm mesh filter to remove any remaining larger fauna and debris.
+The collected seawater was centrifuged at 500 rcf.
+The supernatant was discarded and the pellet was dissolved in 10 ml RNAlater (Ambion, Austin, TX, USA) for preservation and stored at 4∘ C. Community DNA was extracted via modified CTAB method [58].
+Samples were screened in triplicate for both G. lapillus on a StepOnePlus System by Applied Biosystems (Thermo Fisher Scientific, Waltham, MA, USA).
+The amplification threshold was compared to the cell based calibration curve using the G. lapillus type species, HG7.
+The cells.g-1 wet weight macroalgae was calculated by determining the proportion of the total volume of DNA extract used in an individual qPCR reaction (i.e. 1 µl DNA per qPCR reaction from a 50 µL total DNA extraction volume =0.02), quantifying the equivalent number of cells detected per qPCR reaction using the standard curve and multiplying this to deternine total cells 200 g-1 wet weight macroalgae sample.
+Normality of the data (cell numbers per macroalgal host) was tested using Shapiro test and a Bartlett test of homogeneity of variance a Kruskal-Wallis test was performed to determine significance, in R version 3.2.3 [62], using R studio version 1.0.136 [63].

-Figure 2: (A) Map of Australia, with the position of Heron Island (red circle); (B) Heron Island including surrounding reefs; (C) Approximate location of sampling sites around Heron Island.
-Map adapted from Kretzschmar et al. (2017) [19] and edited in the GNU Image Manipulation Program 2.8 (http://gimp.org)
+Figure 2: (A) Map of Australia, with the position of Heron Island (red circle); (B) Heron Island including surrounding reefs (dotted lines); (C) Approximate location of sampling sites around Heron Island.
+Map adapted from Kretzschmar et al. (2017) [20] and edited in the GNU Image Manipulation Program 2.8 (http://gimp.org)

 Results